Thuenen-GeoNode-Development/thuenen_atlas/README.md

  ✔ Container celery4geonode         Created                                0.0s
 ```

-When seeing the about output, you can watch logging via `docker-compose logs -f`.
+When seeing the above output, you can watch logging via `docker-compose logs -f`.

 The devcontainer setup does not start GeoNode automatically.
 Once the container is ready, you can press `F5` to start debugging GeoNode.
+Locate your browser to `http://172.17.0.1:8001`.

 > :bulb: **Note**
 >
-> In the devcontainer setup, routing is not done through nginx!
+> In the devcontainer setup, GeoNode is not available via nginx!
 > Starting GeoNode in devcontainer actually runs `python manage.py runserver` which starts a lightweight development web server based on WSGI.
+> However, GeoServer is routed via nginx and available from http://172.17.0.1/geoserver.